imixs/imixs-documents/docs/README.md

 To add a management approval just add a manager into the corresponding process manager section.

-## Imixs-ML

-Imixs-Documents supports the integration of the [Imixs-ML framework](https://github.com/imixs/imixs-ml).
-To activate the Imixs-ML functionality a Imixs-ML-Spacy service and an optional Imixs-ML-Training Service need to be started.
-The docker-compose yaml file docker/docker-compose-ml.yml shows an example setup of the service integration.

-Optional custom ML models can be integrated by adding a docker volume.
-E.g:

-	./src/models/:/usr/src/app/models/

-## Optical Character Recognition (OCR)

-Imixs-Documents includes the OCR functionality provided by the subproject [Imixs-Archive-OCR](https://github.com/imixs/imixs-archive/tree/master/imixs-archive-ocr).
-The OCR feature is based on [Apache Tika](https://tika.apache.org/) and Tesseract.
-To activate the OCR functionality a Tika service need to be started.

 ## Custom Forms

 Forms can be customized in Imixs-Documents within the BPMN model.
 The following template shows an example: